AshleyYakeley/NixVirt/README.md

-> :warning:  NixVirt isn't fully working yet.

-## NixVirt
+# NixVirt

 NixVirt lets you declare virtual machines ([libvirt](https://libvirt.org/) domains) and associated objects in Nix.

+## Flake

 NixVirt is a Nix flake with these outputs:

 ### `nixosModules.default`